Cadudepaulo/inuflix-a-netflix-clone/README.md

-# inuflix-a-netflix-clone
+# <h1>Inuflix - A Netflix Clone</h1>
-Inuflix é o clone da netflix com conteúdo do anime Inuyasha
+Inuflix is the netflix clone with content from the Inuyasha anime